Ancient Goddess of Cannabis? PLUS! CBD Is Great For Acne!

 CBD is NOT water soluble, so mixing it with oils and creams will be your best bet when applying CBD externally.

-Having CBD being a great remedy for inflammation, CBD is great for acne!
+Having CBD being great for inflammation, CBD is great for acne!

 CBD is also great for dry skin and psoriasis.
 Also add a couple drops to your hair moisturizer to ease dry scalp.